dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 It would be technically possible to meddle with the build system's normal behaviour in order to produce a `System.Reactive` assembly with a suitable type forwarder, but for the resulting NuGet package not to have the corresponding dependency.
 However, this is unsupported, and is likely to cause a lot of confusion for people who actually do want the WPF functionality, because adding a reference to just `System.Reactive` (which has been all that has been required for Rx v4 through v6) would still enable code using WPF features to compile when upgrading to this hypothetical form of v7, but it would result in runtime errors due to the `System.Reactive.Wpf` assembly not being found.
 So this is not an acceptable workaround.

-In short, any time we introduce a breaking change, we don't just create a situation where applications need to fix a few things when they upgrade.
+In short, any time we introduce a binary breaking change, we don't just create a situation where applications need to fix a few things when they upgrade.
 We create a situation where using certain combinations of other libraries become **unusable**.
 The only ways to resolve this are either to hope all your libraries get upgraded soon, or to decide not to use all of the libraries you want to.

+(And again, just to clarify, our proposed solution, in which we remove types from the compiler-visible API in the reference assemblies, but retain them in the runtime assemblies does _not_ cause this problem.
+It causes a source-level breaking change, but not a binary breaking change.)

 As is often the case, it's the dependency scenarios that cause trouble.
 For this reason, our goal is that upgrading from Rx 6.0 to Rx 7.0 should not be a breaking change.
 The rules of semantic versioning do in fact permit breaking changes, but because Rx.NET defines types in `System.*` namespaces, and because a lot of people don't seem to have realised that it has not been a Microsoft-supported project for many years now, people have very high expectations about backwards compatibility.